deadlyhutch/bowling/README.md

 track of the game frames and running score totals for each.

-After Player.addBowl() is called the internal state is updated and so the player itself can be passed to a renderer to be renderer and will display the current state of the game.
+After Player.addBowl() is called the internal state is updated and so the player itself can be passed to a renderer to be rendered and will display the current state of the game.